 MATLAB enables you to dynamically exchange information with the 6SigmaRoom CFD model.
-With this capability, you can monitor every component in the Virtual Facility and alter control systems and component power dissipation - all while the model is solving.
-For example, you can preconfigure a change in the Virtual Facility’s power profile during a transient failure scenario.
+With this capability, you can monitor every component in the Digital Twin and alter control systems and component power dissipation - all while the model is solving.
+For example, you can preconfigure a change in the Digital Twin’s power profile during a transient failure scenario.
 Similarly, you can monitor and iterate the room’s power profile while reporting the facility’s performance, enabling rapid optimization of the room’s cooling system so that it can handle various IT power distributions.

-Perhaps most critically, the communication between MATLAB and Room enables you to extract key performance metrics - such as maximum IT equipment temperature or average flow across floor grilles - from the Virtual Facility.
-You can then send this information to an external algorithm, and use the output of that algorithm to update the Virtual Facility; for example, with an updated IT load distribution within the facility.
+Perhaps most critically, the communication between MATLAB and Room enables you to extract key performance metrics - such as maximum IT equipment temperature or average flow across floor grilles - from the Digital Twin.
+You can then send this information to an external algorithm, and use the output of that algorithm to update the Digital Twin; for example, with an updated IT load distribution within the facility.
 This is designed so that even newcomers to MATLAB can easily implement this type of communication with just a few lines of code.

 Figure 1: The code between the green “Your Code Here” comments (top image) is all that’s needed to throttle two cabinets’ worth of IT from 100 % to 10 % heat power factor at the 50th iteration (bottom image). *Note the drop in sensor temperature of the IT associated with this action.

 Test & Refine Complex Control Systems